Resource-Aware Quantum Programming with General Recursion and Quantum Control: Proofs for Section

 \item (match): same as for (qcase).
 The only difference is that $\sigma(t)$ will reduce to a linear combination of same constructor, thus $\sigma_v(s) \sreduces \sum_{j=1}^m \beta_j \cdot \sigma_{w_j}(t_i)$, where $w_j \perp w_j'$, and the result is direct by induction hypothesis and by concluding with \autoref{lem:ortho-sum-all}.

-\item (abs), (abs$_c$), (rec), (unit) do not yield a term of type $\bkvar$.
+\item (abs), (abs$_c$), (rec) do not yield a term of type $\bkvar$.

-\item (app): by typing, reduction of $t_1t_2$ implies that $t_1$ reduces too to a well-typed closed value, \ie either $\lbd x t$, \textletrec{} or \textunitary{}.
+\item (app): by typing, reduction of $t_1t_2$ implies that $t_1$ reduces too to a well-typed closed value, \ie either $\lbd x t$ or \textletrec{}.
 Furthermore, by typing, either $x$ is in the context of $t_1$, thus of $t$, or in the context of $t_2$, thus of $v$.
 In any case, by joining all substitutions, we reach a point where $s \sreduces \tilde \sigma(t)$, and we can apply the i.h. on $t$, as it is t.a.t. as a reduced from $s$.
+Same goes for (app$_c$).